GraemeMalcolm/data-stuff/02-batch-stream.md

 Data processing is simply the conversion of raw data to meaningful information through a process.
 There are two general ways to process data:

 - *Batch processing*, in which multiple data records are collected and stored before being processed together in a single operation.
-- *Streaming*, in which a source of data is constantly monitored and processed in realtime as new data events occur.
+- *Stream processing*, in which a source of data is constantly monitored and processed in realtime as new data events occur.

 ## Understand batch processing